sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 1. the *measurements* the device returns to the user program
 2. the *time* when the device returns those measurements

-Historically, APIs defined six classes of logical input device, like a `locator device` which would provide a position in object coordinates, a `pick device` would provide an identifier for an object, etc

----

-## Logical devices

-However, because modern window systems cannot always be disassociated completely from the properties of the physical device, most systems no longer use these classes.

-Instead they use a layer in between, usually in a display such as a pop-up menu or a button, also known as a `widget`
+Usually, input handling APIs use a layer in between, usually in a display such as a pop-up menu or a button, also known as a `widget`

 ```mermaid
 graph LR;
 a[physical device] --> b[logical device] --> c[widget] --> d[application]
 ```

+To take accept measurements and time

 ---

 ## Input modes

-From a device to an application we have two main entities
+Device to application interaction has two main entities

-1. the measure, which is what the device returns
+1. the *measure*, which is what the device returns
-2. the trigger, which is what the device uses to send the measure
+2. the *trigger*, which is what the device uses to send the measure

 For example
 > A keyboard has a measure (a character code) and a trigger (a key press)